The R.E.S.T. Practice

 Rashid Hughes (he/him) is a writer, meditation teacher, yoga instructor and a restorative justice facilitator.
 He is the co-founder of the Heart Refuge Mindfulness Community, a Mindfulness Community in Washington, DC that is dedicated to inspiring Black, Indigenous, and People of Color to live with love and courage.
 Rashid is an Affiliate Teacher for the Insight Meditation Community of Washington DC and he is also a teacher of the Presence Collective.
 He holds a Master of Divinity Degree from the Howard University School of Divinity and has two recently published articles in Mindful Magazine "R.E.S.T.-A Guided Practice for the Tired & Weary" and Lions Roar Magazine "When Aggression Masquerades as Compassion."

-Pay for yourself and bless someone else who is in need of financial assistance.
-Your additional contribution will go directly into our scholarship fund for this course.
+Pay for yourself and if you can bless someone else who is in need of financial assistance.
+You can add a tip to your registration deposit and your additional contribution will go directly into our scholarship fund for this course.

 Registration Hosted By Bhumisparsha